interledger/rfcs/0035-ilp-over-http/0035-ilp-over-http.md

 The `SIMPLE` authentication profile provides only marginal benefits when compared to the `JWT_HS_256` profile, but introduces significant drawbacks as outlined in the "Trade-off Summary" sections of this RFC.
 As such, the `SIMPLE` profile MAY be used for development or testing purposes, but SHOULD NOT be used in production scenarios.
 Instead, prefer `JWT_HS_256` for production deployments.

 ### Use Reasonable Token Expiries
 Tokens generators should choose a reasonable token expiry.
-Considerations in this choice include the ability to cache and re-use authentication tokens for a limited time very fast authentication decisions.
-However, this should be balanced with a desire for shorter token lifteims in order to limit the attack surface caused by a compromised token.
+Considerations in this choice include the ability to cache and re-use authentication tokens for a limited time in order to enable very fast authentication decisions.
+However, this should be balanced against a desire for shorter token lifetimes, which will limit the attack surface caused by a compromised token.

 As a best practice, implementations SHOULD use tokens that expire.
 For example, consider generating tokens with a lifetime that doesn't exceed 5 minutes.

 ### Secrets At Rest
 In most ILP Connector implementations, secrets are stored on a per-account basis in some sort of data-store.
 Implementations SHOULD protect secret-values that can be used to generate authentication tokens by encrypting them prior to storage.
-This will help prevent actual shared secrets from being captured by unauthorized parties so that only the Connector runtime can generate tokens by decrypting any shared-secrets.
+This will help prevent actual shared secrets from being captured by unauthorized parties, increasing the chances that only the Connector runtime will be able to generate tokens using underlying shared-secrets.

 One option is to encrypt any secrets at-rest using an Authenticated Encryption algorithm, such as AES-GCM-256.
 This [article](https://proandroiddev.com/security-best-practices-symmetric-encryption-with-aes-in-java-7616beaaade9) provides a nice overview using Java, along with various configuration options to consider.